Our graduates

 "Loyola College for Diversity and Sustainability is an amazing department where learning comes into so many ways and that is partly the reason why it is such a wonderful environment.
 I enjoyed every minute that I spent into this wonderful place.
 It might sound like I am bragging or overselling it, but no, not at all!
 The classes, courses, professors are all extremely interesting as the people working there.
 Choosing my minor in Diversity and the Contemporary world was one of the best decisions that I made coming to university."

-Andréanne majored in International Business and did a Minor in Diversity and the Contemporary World at the Loyola Colelge for Diversity and Sustainability.
-She is currently pursuing a LL.B/B.C.L at the McGill University Faculty of law and is involved with the McGill Law Journal and the Société des Jeunes Philanthropes de Montréal.
+Andréanne majored in International Business and did a Minor in Diversity and the Contemporary World at the Loyola College for Diversity and Sustainability.
+She went on to pursue a LL.B/B.C.L at the McGill University Faculty of law, where she was involved with the McGill Law Journal and the Société des Jeunes Philanthropes de Montréal.
+She is currenlty a legal counsellor.

 Maria Raskin (Graduated spring 2014)